 Subject content for Key Stage 3

 We have planned to ensure the progression described above by teaching the British, local and world history outlined below.
 We will combine overview and depth studies to help pupils understand both the long arc of development and the complexity of specific aspects of the content.
-These will be in the form of enquiries and will be undertaken throughout the Key Stage; helping promote literacy and numeracy skills through problem solving, researching, and communicating about the past.
+These will be in the form of enquiries and stand alone studies, and will be undertaken throughout the Key Stage; helping promote literacy and numeracy skills through problem solving, researching, and communicating about the past.

 - The Norman Conquest

-- The peasants revolt
+- The Tudors.

-- The English Reformation and Counter Reformation
+- The English Civil War and Cromwell’s Britain

 - The First World War and the Peace Settlement